aaronalbinson/henw/src/pages/bespoke-parts.md

       [PX5 Hot and Cold Perforating Machines](/perforators).

-      We replace any pinned rollers for most types of Perforatoring Machines used throughout the world.
+      We replace any pinned rollers for most types of Perforating Machines used throughout the world.
+This includes Hot Perforator and Cold Perforator machinery.

       Patterns include P1, P1.5, P8, P30 and P160, including straight and